 One of the most popular Requirements management tools is Rational Requisite Pro.
 If you are part of a team of business analysts working on a large project, you are likely to require a more robust solution like this for managing your requirements.
 Requirements management tools provide the functionality of word processing along with the capability to sort and query data using a dynamic database.
 This makes it easy to trace requirements along with their changes and prioritize them for implementation.
 Requirements management tools also have features for conducting impact analysis and managing an audit trail of changes.

 Collaboration: Google Docs

 This article has listed some of the most popular software tools used by Business Analysts.
-A decision on which tools to go for would depend on your requirements and budget.
+A decision on which specific tools to go for would naturally depend on key factors like your unique requirements and budget.

 3d Repairman Under Construction With His Tool" - Image courtesy of Boians Cho Joo Young / FreeDigitalPhotos.net